 - Evaluate your business continuously.

-The Pre-analysis of the Company’s Situation provides a description and analysis of your company’s digital prerequisites prior to the development of the digital business model.
-The insight can be used together with the Pre-analysis of Surrounding World in the module Implementation when you are going to describe the internal and external context in which the business model is to be implemented.
+The Pre-analysis of the company’s situation provides a description and analysis of your company’s digital prerequisites prior to the development of the digital business model.
+The insight is useful together with the insight from your Pre-analysis of the surrounding world in the final module Implementation where you will describe the internal and external context in which the business model is to be implemented.
 However, before coming that far it is now time to proceed to the module Service Design.

 The content elements above have been developed through two projects: